Cobertura médica privada en Covered California

 2. Gold plans have slightly lower premiums and slightly higher fees when you get medical care.

 3. Silver plans have lower premiums.
-The fees for medical services depend on your family’s income; if you make less than 250% of the Federal Poverty Guidelines (FPG), the fees may be as low as a gold or platinum plan.
+The federal and state governments help reduce the fees for medical services for these plans and if you make less than 250% of the Federal Poverty Guidelines (FPG), the fees may be as low as a gold or platinum plan.

 4. Bronze plans have the lowest monthly premiums and the highest fees when you get medical care.